One-2-3-45/One-2-3-45/README.md

   </a>
 </p>

-One-2-3-45 rethinks how to leverage 2D diffusion models for 3D AIGC and introduces a novel forward-only paradigm that avoids the time-consuming optimization.
+One-2-3-45 rethinks how to leverage 2D diffusion models for 3D AIGC and introduces a novel forward-only paradigm that avoids time-consuming optimization.

 https://github.com/One-2-3-45/One-2-3-45/assets/16759292/a81d6e32-8d29-43a5-b044-b5112b9f9664